 Great leaders inspire teams, boost productivity, and help their organization achieve its goals.
-In the field of healthcare, strong leadership is essential—decisions made at the top can profoundly impact entire populations.
+In healthcare, strong leadership is essential—decisions made at the top can profoundly impact entire populations.

-Professionals with strong leadership qualities are in high-demand today.
-According to one report, 84 percent of organizations predict they will experience a shortage of skilled leaders in the next five years.
+Professionals with strong leadership qualities are in high demand today.
+According to one report, 77 percent of organizations report that leadership is lacking in their companies.

 1. They mentor others.

-Maniar identifies that mentorship—a relationship in which someone more experienced or knowledgeable helps to guide someone less experienced or knowledgeable—is particularly important in the healthcare field.
-This is because many leaders are training the next generation of public health leadership.
+Mentorship—a relationship in which someone more experienced or knowledgeable helps to guide someone less experienced or knowledgeable—is particularly important in the healthcare field.
+This is because many leaders are training the next generation of healthcare leadership.

-“Often, leaders want to give back because they had great mentors themselves who helped them get to where they are today,” Maniar says.
+“Often, leaders want to give back because they had great mentors themselves who helped them get to where they are today,” says Neil Maniar, PhD, professor of the practice, and director of Northeastern University’s Master of Public Health program.
 “There’s also the benefit of new perspectives and new ideas.
 You might find that you learn just as much from them as they do from you.
 That’s incredibly rewarding.”

 2. They challenge the status quo.

-Great leaders are not only thoughtful and deliberate, they’re also willing to step outside of their comfort zones to try new things—whether it’s testing a new process, idea, or different approach, Maniar says.
+Great leaders are not only thoughtful and deliberate, but they’re also willing to step outside of their comfort zones to try new things—whether it’s testing a new process, idea, or different approach.

-He recounts a story from earlier in his own career when he had an idea that was a significant departure from the traditional method.
-“I brought the idea to my boss who said, ‘Let’s do it.’
+Maniar recounts a story from earlier in his own career when he had an idea that was a significant departure from the traditional method.
+“I brought the idea to my boss, who said, ‘Let’s do it.’
 It was her willingness to get out of our comfort zone and try this that eventually led to the foundation of a statewide program that exists today,” he explains.

 3. They educate others.

-Teaching others is a fundamental component in healthcare and public health, and a key quality of great leaders, Maniar says.
-Great leaders have a responsibility to educate those following in their footsteps and pass on knowledge to entire populations about important issues, all while raising awareness.
+Teaching others is a fundamental component in healthcare, and a key quality of great leaders.
+Great leaders educate those following in their footsteps, passing on knowledge and raising awareness about important issues to entire populations.

-A great example of this is in the leadership of Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Disease, during the Covid-19 pandemic, Maniar says.
+A great example of this is in the leadership of Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Disease, during the Covid-19 pandemic.
 “He has been the paragon of a good leader.
-He’s helped navigate us through crisis while educating the public about the virus, how to protect ourselves, and updating us on new discoveries.”
+He’s helped navigate us through crises while educating the public about the virus, how to protect ourselves, and updating us on new discoveries,” Maniar says.

 4. They practice humility.

-Great leaders in healthcare are not only able to recognize different points of view, they’re also able to accept that the base of knowledge developments, and change direction accordingly.
+Great leaders in healthcare are not only able to recognize different points of view, but they’re also able to accept that the base of knowledge evolves, and change direction accordingly.

 5. They create opportunities for others.

-The impact of focusing on the next generation of leaders can’t be understated, Maniar says.
-Mentoring, thinking outside the box, challenging the status quo, and educating others is how public health professionals can create opportunities for rising leaders.
+The impact of focusing on the next generation of leaders can’t be understated.
+Mentoring, thinking outside the box, challenging the status quo, and educating others is how healthcare professionals can create opportunities for future leaders.

 Honing Your Leadership Skills

-Even the best leaders must consistently work to improve their leadership skills, which starts with assessing your current abilities and acknowledging gaps or opportunities to improve.
+Even the best leaders must consistently work to improve their leadership skills, a process that starts with assessing your current abilities and acknowledging gaps or opportunities to improve.

-In Northeastern University’s Master’s of Public Health program, professionals hone these skills through group projects and experiential learning.
+In Northeastern University’s Doctor of Medical Science (DMSc) in Healthcare Leadership program, professionals hone these skills through an engaging curriculum and experiential learning.

-For more information on leadership in healthcare, download our eBook below, then explore the Master in Public Health program at Northeastern to learn how you can advance your career in this exciting field today.
+For more information on how to become an effective healthcare leader, download our career guide below, then explore Northeastern’s DMSc in Healthcare Leadership to learn how you can advance your career in this exciting field today.